All food tastings provide enough for lunch.

 Tours run Friday and Saturday.
 Check booking calendar for availability.

 Meet your local food tour guide at the meeting location sent to you via email and begin your approximately 2 mile exploration of the Hill neighborhood.
 During the tour you will visit six locations in The Hill neighborhood and experience mouth-watering food samplings, enough for a hearty lunch, served from “mom and pop” specialty food stores and one-of-a-kind ethnic eateries.
-Stops include St. Louis’ handmade ravioli-maker, an FoodNetwork favorite restaurant and St. Louis’ favorite thin crust pizza, a Gelateria and more surprises.
+Stops include St. Louis’ handmade ravioli-maker, a gourmet Salumeria and St. Louis’ favorite thin crust pizza, a Gelateria and more surprises.

 Between tastings, you’ll experience the life of a Italian immigrant as you stroll the Hill neighborhood lined with its quaint wood frame and red brick and bungalow homes and storefronts while our enthusiastic, local guides share their knowledge.
 After the guided tour, you are encouraged to stay and explore The Hill with confidence and take advantage of thoughtful recommendations from your local St. Louis guide on the area’s full spectrum of cuisine, restaurants, entertainment and cultural offerings.